phoddie/compileDataView/readme.md

 };
 ```

-Array are properties may be set full arrays:
+Array properties may be set using a full array:

 ```js
 let i = new ArrayExample;